 Everybody has a skill that they are an expert in, something valuable that it is worth sharing.
-Plus out of the 7 Billion people on the planet earth, there are a lot of people who would like to learn a new skill.
-Be it the looming threat of AI stealing jobs, the need to get better at your current job, to seek promotions, or to just learn a new skill.
-And, there’s likelihood that there are people who would be willing to pay you for sharing your knowledge.
+Plus out of the seven billion people on earth, there are a lot of people who would like to learn a new skill.
+Be it the looming threat of AI stealing jobs, the need to get better at your current job, to seek promotions or to just learn a new skill.
+And, there’s the likelihood that there are people who would be willing to pay you for sharing your knowledge.

 While not every online course is going to be a million-dollar course, it sure can get you a little something to start with but slowly and steadily with the help of the right marketing and sales strategies, you can start building an income that is not just complementary to your main income, it might just become your main income source.
 The trick is to know what to sell.

 The key is finding the right audience and creating high-value content that has actionable instructional material for the audience.
 Getting the content right is critical.
 But getting the Course topic right is even more critical.

 While there may not be a doubt in your expertise on a particular topic, however, if you are not able to find the audience for it, then there is no point in creating the course.
 While we can't think of any topic wherein an online course is not possible, the question is how much will it sell.
 Would it be in tens, hundreds, or thousands?
 But don’t give up on any idea so easily.
 Any online course can sell.
 Question is how much and at what price?